 The reality is that telling the story of inter-community relations becomes much more complicated after the war, so many just avoid it at all cost.
 As Jews and Latinos begin to have less in common with each other, which does result in increased friction.
 Frictions which were not uncommon before the war, and the specter of which fearfully hung over the Jewish community with even greater concern following the war.

-In the decade following the wartime riots, the general population was genuinely afraid of a resurgence of riots.
-And the larger population even fearful of Mexican residents taking vengeance on them, expecting an eminent explosion of Mexican rage in the form of riots.
+In the decade following the wartime riots, the general population was genuinely afraid of a resurgence of this violence in the form of race riots.
+The larger population was fearful of Mexican American residents taking vengeance on them after the events of the so-called Zoot Suit Riots, wartime riots in which white sailors and citizens committed vigilante violence against Chicanos; so for several years already the public was expecting an eminent explosion of Mexican American rage in the form of riots.

 We need to more honestly tell the story of the communal challenges of that era.
 Instead of avoiding the hard truths which culminate at this point in history.
 We need to recognize the reality that even in the “good old days” of the historic interracial community of Boyle Heights of yesteryear which many are prone to idealize today, even then the established community of Jews of the area had to put a great deal of work and invest a lot of money into dispelling racism, classism, antisemitism and preventing misdirected violence.

 The reality is that inter-cultural and inter-faith respect of classic Boyle Heights was not just a given.
 Living next to people of other races and cultures, it did not necessarily integrate people to one another, nor effortlessly create mixing and understanding.